Fainting and Funny Turns: Part 1

 Patients present to Chinese medicine practitioners in between episodes.
 Our role is to deal with the constitutional pathology underlying the episodes, thereby preventing them, or at least making them less frequent and more manageable.

 Continued in Part II: Detailed Pattern Differentiation and Treatment Protocols- in the July 2012 edition of the Mayway Mailer.

-BIO: Will Maclean has been in full time practice since 1987 and is the author, along with Jane Lyttleton, of the Clinical Handbook of Internal Medicine series (Volume 3 was just released in May 2010), and the Clinical Manual of Chinese Herbal Patent Medicines.
+Will Maclean has been in full time practice since 1987 and is the author, along with Jane Lyttleton, of the Clinical Handbook of Internal Medicine series (Volume 3 was released in May 2010), and the Clinical Manual of Chinese Herbal Patent Medicines.
 He has taught seminars in Australia, New Zealand, the US, UK and South Africa.
 His main clinical interests are in disorders of the immune and gastrointestinal systems, and in the critical assessment of the classics based on the practical realities of modern clinical practice.